nabarunbaruaAIML/onnx_model_size_compression/README.md

 ## Synopsis:
-## How we converted our AlBERT model trained for text classification to ONNX runtime and how it suddenly to 341mb from 46.8mb of size( .bin weights file).
+## How we converted our ALBERT model trained for text classification to ONNX runtime and how it suddenly increased to 345mb from 47mb of size( .bin weights file).
-When converted to the ONNX runtime , it became 345mb .We tried all optimizations on python before the conversion.
+We tried all optimizations on python before the conversion.
 However, the way out was to convert the .onnx converted weights to a compressed, quantized version .Details of which are laid out below:

 ## Why ONNX ?